ubco-cmps/data301_course/project/milestone06.md

 # Milestone 6 - Address Feedback and Refine project

-In this milestone you will continue working on your class project, process the data for your dashboard, and get the repo ready final submission in Milestone 4.
+In this milestone you will continue working on your class project, process the data for your dashboard, and get the repo ready final submission in Milestone 6.

+**You should spend time making sure you meet all the specifications for your contracted grade this week to address the feedback you have received from your TA.**

 ## Overall Expectations